 Giving more than one drug (combination chemotherapy) and giving chemotherapy after surgery

 may kill more tumor cells.
 Monoclonal antibodies, such as trastuzumab, can block cancer

 growth in different ways.
-Some block the ability of cancer cells to grow and spread.
+Some block the ability of tumor cells to grow and spread.
 Others

-find cancer cells and help kill them or carry cancer-killing substances to them.
+find tumor cells and help kill them or carry tumor-killing substances to them.
 It is not yet

 For more information about a clinical trial, clinical trial eligibility, or informed consent, contact our research nurses by phone or email:

 Please Note: Any eligibility criteria noted are subject to change.
 Our research nurses can provide you with the most current eligibility and exclusion criteria.
 Any study involvement to be undertaken must ultimately be determined on an individual basis.